huntabyte/unetlab.github.io/_posts/2015-09-01-using-unetlab-apis.md

 A single template can be listed:

-`curl -s -c /tmp/cookie -b /tmp/cookie -X GET -H "Content-type: application/json" http://127.0.0.1/api/list/templates/iol`
+`curl -s -c /tmp/cookie -b /tmp/cookie -X GET -H 'Content-type: application/json' http://127.0.0.1/api/list/templates/iol`

 All available images for the selected template will be included in the output: